Enimbuild/Netflix-Userbase-Visualization-Notebook/README.md

  The notebook serves as an entry point for beginners to gain hands-on experience in data analysis and visualization, introducing them to the powerful Python library commonly used for data exploration.

 # Plot data
-All the plots are in the Analysis.ipynb
+All the plots are in the ./Analysis.ipynb

  # Table of Contents
  + 1. Descriptive Statistics